-Note: Qualifying examinations are offered during orientation and at one other point during the academic year.
-Details are posted on the postgraduate information pages on the University website.
+Note: Qualifying examinations are offered at various points during the academic year.
+Details are posted on the postgraduate information pages on the College website.

-Master's in Theology (MTh) Contemporary Ethics Two Years Part-time / Taught Masters
+Master's Degree in Theology Specialisation: Contemporary Ethics

-Programme Co-ordinator: Suzanne Mulligan PhD
+Course Director: Suzanne Mulligan PhD

 The course will consist of six taught modules (10 credits each) delivered over two years, and the submission of a thesis of 15,000 words.
 Assessment of modules is by essay (c.
 7,000 words).